agstack/inatrace-frontend/README.md

 ### Settings

 This section is dedicated to system settings.
 Settings are accessible by clicking the cog icon in the sidebar.
 This menu is only available for system administrators.
-Companies, users, value chains, currencies and settings are configured are configured on these pages.
+Companies, users, value chains, currencies and settings are configured on these pages.

 #### Companies